- Free delivery over £40

 What is Valaciclovir?

 Valaciclovir is an antiviral tablet which is used to treat infections from the herpes simplex virus (HSV).
 If taken at the first sign of an outbreak, it can cut the outbreak short or stop it completely.
-It simply involves taking a tablets twice per day, and so is a straightforward and convenient treatment.
+It simply involves taking one tablet twice per day, so is a straightforward and convenient treatment.